 The things you do each day become engrained in you and make you who you are.
 With good habits in place, you become the person you wish to be (ie: the writer, the runner, the indispensable virtual assistant).

-Small daily habits can lead to big results over time, and they become so routine that we don’t need to think about them.
+Small daily habits become so routine that we don’t need to think about them.
 It’s a lifestyle change, like running three days a week to lead you to your 5K goal.
 These daily habits become a part of our day, like brushing your teeth or making your morning coffee!

 It’s time to think about our goals as a lifestyle change and not as a destination.
 Focus on the small things you need to do each day to become the person you want to be.